-Currently the front boundaries and communal garden areas are ‘knee-high’ timber rails which are in a poor condition or broken, paving areas are in need of repair and residents do not have anywhere to store their waste bins.
+Originally the front boundaries and communal garden areas were ‘knee-high’ timber rails which were in a poor condition or broken.
+Paving areas were in need of repair and residents did not have anywhere to store their waste bins.

-The plan we have on display identifies the range of works being proposed and how individual properties will be affected.
+The plan we have on display identifies the range of works that have been carried out.
+These included:

 · Installing new steel boundary fencing

 · Securing entrances to rear courtyards with new wooden fencing and gates

 · Improving front gardens and forecourts with a combination of new paving and grassed areas

 The main parts of the scheme were completed in December 2019.
 Resurfacing of the estate footpaths was carried out in September 2020 to complete the scheme